Downtown Spokane: Convention Center District

 The Convention Center District is situated to the east of the Downtown Core and is anchored by the Spokane Convention Center and First Interstate Center for the Arts.
 Its location is directly adjacent to Riverfront Park; an advantage that has been embraced through careful planning and architectural design of buildings in the district which allows the buildings to interface with the park, the river, and recreational trails (including the Centennial Trail) that run along it.
 The district was born out of Expo '74, which developed the original structure that ultimately became the First Interstate Center for the Arts and the Spokane Convention Center.
 The convention center has been expanded several times since its original construction, stretching the bounds of the district farther east, where it ties into the University District.

 Much of the other development around the Convention Center District stems from the Spokane Convention Center and the First Interstate Center for the Arts, including restaurants, retail, and hotels.
 Spokane's largest and tallest hotels, including the DoubleTree, Davenport Grand, and Red Lion Hotel at the Park are located in or immediately adjacent to the convention center district.
 The business types located around the Convention Center District provide a common overlap with businesses supporting the adjacent University District as well, helping to alleviate some of the "urban dead zones" that are all too commonly created when the convention centers - particularly large ones in major cities much larger than Spokane - are not in use.

 North Bank

 The North Bank area is located to the north of the Spokane River and Riverfront Park.
 It is home to a variety of uses including civic, residential, shopping, dining, and lodging.
-Destinations include the Spokane Arena, The Podium, Spokane Civic Theater, and the Flour Mill.
+Destinations include the Spokane Arena, The Podium, ONE Spokane Stadium, Spokane Civic Theatre, and the Flour Mill.
 A number of businesses based on the North Bank are in the health, banking, hotel, and real estate industries.

+Historic districts

+Downtown Spokane is home to three historic districts listed on the National Register of Historic Places.